armanbilge/BIOINF702/assignment3.md

 Both physics- and knowledge-based energy functions are used for this purpose [@LWZ09; @ZS11].

-Given a scoring function, parameter optimisation is a well-studied problem with several existing methodologies.
+Parameter optimisation is a well-studied problem with several existing methodologies.
-The main techniques applied to protein structure prediction include Monte Carlo (with simulated annealing) [@Fis09; @LWZ09; @NJ12; @XZ12; @Yan+15], molecular dynamics simulations [@Lup08; @Fis09; @LWZ09; @Mar+11; @Dav+12; @Rav+12;
+The main techniques applied to protein structure prediction include Monte Carlo
+(with simulated annealing) [@Fis09; @LWZ09; @NJ12; @XZ12; @Yan+15], molecular
+dynamics simulations [@Lup08; @Fis09; @LWZ09; @Mar+11; @Dav+12; @Rav+12;
-@MNF14], genetic algorithms.
+@MNF14], and genetic algorithms.

 The total search space for any reasonably-sized protein is immense.
 Proteins are generally modelled on the atomic level, where each atom is